Aariq/bumbl/cran-comments.md

 0 errors \| 0 warnings \| 0 notes

 -   Updated link to CODE_OF_CONDUCT.md to a fully specified URL

 -   Added a reference to the description

+-   Added ggplot2 to Imports so that autoplot.bumbl() could be exported and therefore include documentation.

+-   Removed example from brkpt() as it should not be exported

+-   Removed dontrun from bumbl() example